Tiger Jade Crassula (Crassula picturata) Indoor Care Tips, Propagation and Common Issues

 Position the plant in the center of its new pot and back fill with fresh, loose, fast-draining soil while spreading the roots as you fill the pot.

+Do not fill the pot completely but allow about 1 in. unfilled for watering space.
 Replace the plant to its display position and keep it dry for about 5-7 days to reduce the risk of rot-root disease.

 Pruning

 Pruning Crassula picturata is easy as it involves removal of any dead or diseased leaves to keep it neat and also minimize pest and disease infestations.
+Snip the leaves at the base with a sterilized knife or pair of pruning scissors to prevent diseases transmission.

-Cut back the plant at the beginning of the growing season if it is has become too large and unruly to encourage a compact growth.
+Cutback the plant at the beginning of the growing season if it is has become too large and unruly to encourage a compact growth.
+Minimize the number of cuts as much as possible to avoid unnecessary injuries to reduce fungal disease infestations.

 Propagation